raymondEhlers/OVERWATCH/README.md

 ## Development Note

 This project was originally developed in the [alice-yale-dev](https://gitlab.cern.ch/ALICEYale/alice-yale-dev) repository.
 All older development history is available there.

+## To do

+While this project currently works, there are a number of possible improvements.

+ - Split out the QA and partial merge functions to use worker pools using something such as `celery`.
+This would require asynchronus loading of the images once the process is completed.
+One solution for

+ - Processing relies heavily on metadata.
+These operations can be very slow, particularly on slows disks.
+To resolve this, a database should be created (likely built using MongoDB) which caches and manages such metadata, thereby reducing the load on the disk.
+A longer term approach could store the data directly there, creating ROOT histograms (or some other visualization tool) on the fly.

 ## Authors